thejonasprojects/awesome-marimo/README.md

 ## Projects Using marimo

+- [djalgo](https://djalgo-ef307e.gitlab.io/source/user-guide.html) - A Python toolkit for music composition, with a user guide in marimo.
 - [marimo on mutable.ai](https://mutable.ai/marimo-team/marimo) - An AI-generated wiki of the marimo codebase, with chat support.
 - [marimo Guru](https://gurubase.io/g/marimo) - Chat with the marimo docs and codebase.